yyyu200/NanoTB-sp3d5s_star/README.md

 # Add the weight of specific eigenvalues to the fitting object function.
 Can help to converge better to the desired eigenvalues.
-FITK=6 0  # Add the weights of the sixth and the 0-th k-point, use with FITBAND FITBAND=8 10 # Add the weights of the eighth and the tenth band of the sixth and the 0-th k-point.
+FITK=6 0  # Add the weights of the sixth and the 0-th k-point, use with FITBAND FITBAND=8 10 # Add the weights of the eighth and the tenth band of the sixth and the 0-th k-points.
-FITGAP=0.19 4.128574 # help to fit the band gap at the kpoints.
+FITGAP=0.19 4.128574 # help to fit the band gap at the k-points.
 FITEIG=6 8 0.0 #help to fit the valence band maximum to 0.
 ```